akhoury6/rbcli/README.md

 ## Getting Started

 Creating a new skeleton command is as easy as running `rbcli init <filename>`.
-It will have three key items:
+It will have these key items:

 * The configuration
+* Storage subsystem configuration (optional)
 * A command declaration
 * The parse command